NAEA Position Statement on the Benefits of Art Museum Learning in Education

 Personal and Social Learning

-- Art museum learning opens people up to new ways of seeing, experiencing, and connecting to themselves, others, and the broader world.
+- Art museum learning provides the opportunity to open people up to new ways of seeing, experiencing, and connecting to themselves, others, and the broader world.

-- In art museums, people learn from each other and from docents, museum educators, artists and other professionals.
+- In art museums, people learn from each other, volunteer docents/guides, museum educators, artists and other professionals.
 They gain confidence and knowledge about using museums and can discover the range of careers that museums offer.

 Cultural Appreciation and Participation